vaibhav-invictus/vaibhav-invictus/README.md

 🧠 Improved **regulatory text classification and structuring** using transformer models (**RoBERTa, DistilBERT, HuggingFace/PyTorch**), achieving **~20% performance improvement** on large-scale datasets.

-📊 Built **Power BI dashboards and automation workflows** for project tracking and reporting, improving visibility and streamlining cross-team coordination
+- 🔄 Built **automation pipelines (Power Automate)** and **Power BI dashboards** to streamline project tracking and reporting, improving cross-team visibility and reducing manual effort

+- 🌱 Developed **end-to-end reporting and automation workflows** to estimate and track **GHG reduction potential**, improving reporting efficiency by ~40% and supporting **Canada’s decarbonization and infrastructure transformation initiatives**

+- 📈 Designed **data models and real-time dashboards** to monitor milestones, performance metrics, and generate automated alerts for proactive decision-making

 🤝 I’m open to collaborating on **applied AI/ML projects, NLP systems, RAG pipelines, or anything impactful in real-world domains**